zapabug/ZapSliggers/documentation/docs/testGameplay.md

 'use strict';
 # Testing Current Gameplay (Simple Multiplayer)

-This document describes how to test the current, simplified multiplayer functionality as of the `useGameLogic` refactor.
+This document describes how to test the current, simplified multiplayer functionality as of the `useGameLogic` refactor, focusing on the Nostr challenge handshake and the basic synchronization of fire actions using `kind:30079` events.

-**Goal:** Verify the Nostr challenge handshake and that each player controls their assigned ship locally after entering the `GameScreen`.
+**Goal:** Verify the Nostr challenge handshake transitions players to the `GameScreen`, that each player controls their assigned ship locally, and that **fire actions initiated by one player are sent via Nostr (`kind:30079`) and successfully received and simulated by the opponent.**

 **Prerequisites:**